Breast fullness and heaviness often result from hormonal changes, fluid retention, or underlying medical conditions.

 The sensation of breasts feeling full and heavy is a common experience for many women at various points in their lives.
 These feelings can range from mild discomfort to significant pain and tenderness.
 It’s important to understand that breast tissue is highly sensitive to hormonal fluctuations, fluid balance, and physical changes within the body.
 Recognizing the causes behind these sensations can help in managing symptoms effectively and knowing when to seek medical advice.

 Breast tissue consists of glandular tissue, fat, connective tissue, blood vessels, and lymphatic vessels.
 Changes in any of these components can influence how your breasts feel.
 The cyclical nature of hormones like estrogen and progesterone throughout the menstrual cycle plays a major role in altering breast size and sensitivity.
-Additionally, factors such as pregnancy, breastfeeding, medication use, or underlying health issues can contribute to the feeling of fullness or heaviness.
+Additionally, factors such as pregnancy, breastfeeding, hormone-related medication use, or underlying health issues can contribute to the feeling of fullness or heaviness.

 Hormonal Influences on Breast Sensations

-During pregnancy, hormone levels surge dramatically to support fetal development and milk production.
-These hormonal shifts cause breast enlargement and increased blood flow, contributing to feelings of fullness and heaviness that can persist throughout pregnancy.
+During pregnancy, hormone levels surge dramatically to support fetal development and prepare the body for milk production.
+These hormonal shifts cause breast enlargement and increased blood flow, contributing to feelings of fullness, heaviness, sensitivity, and tingling that can persist throughout pregnancy.

 Table: Hormonal Changes & Their Effects on Breasts